 The ACL (anterior cruciate ligament) keeps the shin bone in place.
 When damaged, the ACL can cause the knee to give way during physical activity.
 ACL reconstruction is a surgery in which the damaged tissues in the ACL are removed and replaced.

 Dupuytren contracture is a condition that occurs when knots of tissue form under the skin of the palm.
 This deformed tissue pulls the fingers into a bent position.
+This condition moves slowly over many years and in some cases can hinder hand function.

 Arthritis is a common condition that causes pain and inflammation to the joints and the tissue surrounding the joints.
 Arthritis is characterized by swelling, pain, stiffness, and decreased range of motion.
 Arthritis affects over 50 million adults in the United States.